markjaquith/workerbee/README.md

 any method. e.g. `router.get(path, handlers)`, `router.post(path, handlers)`.

 The path argument uses the [path-to-regexp][path-to-regexp] library, which has good support for positional path parameters.
-Here's what various routes would yield for a given request:
+Here’s what various routes would yield for a given request:

 | Pattern                    | 🆗  | URL                                | Params                               |